 Redwall Cavern – mile 33.3, river left.
 This deep undercut is a common tourist stop.
 We played Frisbee in the huge space.
 Powell thought it would hold 50,000 people.
 No camping or fires are allowed.

-Marble Canyon Dam Site: Between mile 30 and 40, this was proposed in the 1920s and investigated in the 1940s but was abandoned as a project.
+Marble Canyon Dam Site: Between miles 30 and 40, this was proposed in the 1920s and investigated in the 1940s but was abandoned as a project.
 The dam site was incorporated into Marble Canyon National Monument in 1968 and was absorbed into Grand Canyon National Park in 1979.

-Bert Loper boat: mile 41.6, river right on delta of Royal Arch Canyon.
+Bert Loper boat: mile 41.6, river right on the delta of Royal Arch Canyon.
 He made his first run through the canyon at age 69 and died a decade later on his second trip while running 24 ½ Mile Rapid.
 His boat was found 16 miles downstream.
 The battered hulk remains.

-Geology: Unclassified dolomites ((400m years, dolomite, limestone, shale and siltstone from a shallow sea in brackish water, forms cliff and slope) first appear at mile 35.4.
-A joint system forms eroded caves in the Redwall Limestone at 36 mile.
-Muav Limestone (505m years, dolomite, limestone, shale and siltstone from shallow sea with brackish water, forms cliff) first appears as part of the Tonto Group at mile 37.3.
+Geology: Unclassified dolomites ((400m years, dolomite, limestone, shale and siltstone from a shallow sea in brackish water, form cliff and slope) first appear at mile 35.4.
+A joint system forms eroded caves in the Redwall Limestone at 36 miles.
+Muav Limestone (505m years, dolomite, limestone, shale and siltstone from the shallow sea with brackish water, forms a cliff) first appears as part of the Tonto Group at mile 37.3.
 The Temple Butte formation (370m years, dolomite, limestone, sandstone from interchanging estuary tidal flat, shallow sea in brackish water, forms cliff and ledge) fills old river channels in Marble Canyon and becomes a mostly continuous feature in the Grand Canyon.
 Bright Angel Shale (515m years, siltstone, shale, limestone and sandstone from shallow muddy sea, forms slope for Tonto Plateau) appears at mile 47.

 Camp: Lower Saddle – mile 47.6, river right

 Day 4.
-Sunday, October 9.
+October 9.

-We started the day with a short 6 mile ride to the Main Nankoweap Canyon campsite to start another of the four “classic” grand Canyon hikes.
+We started the day with a short 6-mile ride to the Main Nankoweap Canyon campsite to start another of the four “classic” Grand Canyon hikes.

 Hike: Nankoweap Granaries .
 Mile 52.6 – river right

 This short but steep hike ascends a well-built trail done in the 90s by several groups over a few seasons.
 Many large rocks have been moved to form great steps.
 The trail ends at 4 granaries at the base of the Redwall.
 One was damaged by the local natives but has been repaired.
-Granaries were used to store beans and squash seeds for next years crop.
+Granaries were used to store beans and squash seeds for next year’s crop.
 This is one of the GC “classic” hikes, famous for its photogenic downstream view of the Colorado in Marble Canyon.

 There is a shorter, flat hike from the river to a ruin on the delta of the creek.